bio-raum/FooDMe2/docs/migration.md

 # Migrating from FooDMe 1

 If you are migrating from FooDMe1, welcome!
 We hope that you will find the process quite simple.
-We designed FooDMe 2 to be more flexible and take away some of the complexity encountered in FooDMe 1.
+We designed FooDMe2 to be more flexible and take away some of the complexity encountered in FooDMe 1.
 This not only concerns the installation procedure, which is vastly streamlined now, but also the process of configuring and starting individual analysis runs.
 We'll discuss some of the changes and updates below.

 ## Switch from Snakemake to Nextflow